What are the expectations around the flexible use of direct payments?

 - PAs self-isolating with direct payments recipients to provide continuous support, with the local authority providing additional beds

-- PA supporting someone with maintain structure to their day by developing a timetable with a different activity every hour, which included meeting them at their home for a walk every day which gave parents a break.
+- PA supporting someone with maintain structure to their day by developing a timetable with a different activity every hour, which included meeting them at their home for a walk every day, when restrictions allowed, which gave parents a break.

 Can people use unspent direct payments allocation or access emergency funding from the local authority?